FZJ-JSC/speadi/README.md

 protein_by_atom = [top.select(f'index {ix}') for ix in top.select('protein and not type H')]
 ```

-Now you can load `speadi` to obtain RDFs:
+Now you can load `SPEADI` to obtain RDFs:

 ```python
 import speadi as sp